How To Find Velocity On A Position Time Graph: Step-by-Step Guide

 What Is a Position‑Time Graph?

 A position‑time graph is simply a picture of where something is at each moment.
-Because of that, the horizontal axis (the x‑axis) is time, usually in seconds, and the vertical axis (the y‑axis) is position, often in meters.
-Plot a point for every second, connect the dots, and you’ve got a visual story of motion Still holds up..
+Still, the horizontal axis (the x‑axis) is time, usually in seconds, and the vertical axis (the y‑axis) is position, often in meters.
+Plot a point for every second, connect the dots, and you’ve got a visual story of motion Worth knowing..

 The Line Tells a Story